 The Building Information Modelling (BIM) industry has undergone a recent boom with many exciting new developments.
 Along with this rapid growth, comes not only opportunities but new challenges.
 While there are numerous explanations on how to successfully execute projects within the BIM environment, the role of the drafting side in these explanations are often lacking.
 So, this article will highlight some of these challenges on the drafting side of the BIM industry, how to address them, as well as methods and tips to plan, start and successfully execute projects.

-BIM remains a powerful tool even if you don’t aim to move to the harder to reach all the way to 6D.
-But, working up to 5D will already assist both your company and clients with a better understanding of how projects are executed and management.
+BIM remains a powerful tool even if you don’t aim to move to the harder to reach to 6D.
+But, working up to 5D will already assist both your company and clients with a better understanding of how projects are executed and managed.
 Working with BIM is an opportunity for the engineer/contractor to enhance open and transparent communication with the client about their projects.

 Let’s first understand the various levels of BIM.

-2 2D to 5D Explanation in a Draughting situation
+2 Building Information Modelling: 2D to 5D Explanation in a Draughting situation

 Traditionally, all modelling was done manually in 2D.
 In fact, despite the incredible advances made in computer and drafting software capabilities, some companies still exclusively use 2D.
 Of course, some drawings still need to be done in 2D, e.g. process planning, plant layouts, etc.